Fattaa7/RemoteWebControl/README.md

 - Easily switch between cloud and downloaded playlists.
 - Control playback, volume, and LCD display with the hardware components.
 - Can be used with any device with 3.5mm audio jack.
+- Create and moodify your on playlists with RetroMan.
+- Quickly access your WhatsApp recent messages and reply through typing!!! **demonstarted further down**

 ## Demonstration Video